 Headless was the first step for breaking down the monolith by decoupling the frontend and backend, so they could operate independently and achieve higher flexibility and agility.
 Despite this progress, legacy commerce platforms can be headless but with a monolithic (non-microservices-based) architecture behind the scenes.
 This means companies may still find it difficult to unlock all the benefits of modern commerce.

 That’s where composable commerce comes in.
-As a modular development approach, composable commerce enables brands to “compose” unique customer experiences by plugging best-of-breed building blocks like cart, checkout and payments into their technology stack.
+As a component-based solution design approach, composable commerce enables businesses to “compose” unique customer experiences by plugging best-of-breed building blocks like cart, checkout and payments into their technology stack.
 Essentially, composable takes a step beyond headless: By breaking down the entire platform into individual components that can be independently pluggable, customizable and even replaceable, companies can integrate curated best-of-breed components to tailor the technology stack and, consequently, the customer experience.